jopemachine/alfred-transform-markdown/readme.md

 ## Icon sources

-This lib uses below icon sources
+This workflow uses below icon sources.

 <a target="_blank" href="https://icons8.com">Image</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>